 Since the food runner will be standing and walking most of the day while simultaneously carrying food orders and dishes, you must have good physical stamina.
 Not just that, but you must be effective and efficient in finishing tasks by moving and acting fast while moving from the kitchen to the dining table and clearing tables.
 You will be paid an average of $20,549 yearly.

-There is more than meets the eye when it comes to being a food runner.
-For example, did you know that they make an average of $9.94 an hour?
+There is more than meets the eye when it comes to being a Food Runner.
+For example, did you know that they make an average of $9.88 an hour?
 That's $20,549 a year!

 Between 2018 and 2028, the career is expected to grow 14% and produce 775,300 job opportunities across the U.S.

-There are certain skills that many food runners have in order to accomplish their responsibilities.
+There are certain skills that many Food Runners have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed dexterity, listening skills and physical stamina.
+We discovered that a lot of resumes listed Communication skills, Customer-service skills and Physical stamina.